 QUTB SHAHI TOMBS – Hyderabad India

-The Qutb Shahi Tombs are located in the Ibrahim Bagh (garden precinct), close to the famous Golconda Fort in Hyderabad, India.
-They contain the tombs and mosques built by the various kings of the Qutb Shahi dynasty and is one of the most incredible graveyards in the world.
+The Qutb Shahi Tombs are in the Ibrahim Bagh (garden precinct), close to the famous Golconda Fort in Hyderabad, India.
+They contain the tombs and mosques built by the various kings of the Qutb Shahi dynasty and are one of the most incredible graveyards in the world.
 Seven of the nine rulers are buried here in massive mausoleums.
 The huge area has several mosques and water tanks, some 100 feet deep.

 Image result for Qutb Shahi Tombs

 HISTORY.
 During the Qutb Shahi period, these tombs were held in great veneration.
 But after their reign, the tombs were neglected until Sir Salar Jung III ordered their restoration in the early 19th century.
 A garden was laid out, and a compound wall was built.
-Once again, the tomb-garden of the Qutb Shahi family became a place of serene beauty.
+Once again, the tomb garden of the Qutb Shahi family became a place of serene beauty.
 All except the last of the Qutb Shahi sultans lie buried here.

 Related image